ayush-agarwal-0502/Cassandra22-Data-Science/README.md

 Link to the dataset - https://www.kaggle.com/competitions/cassandra-udyam-2022/data (I've also added a copy of the dataset to this repository in case this dosen't work )

-Link to Final presentation slides on canva - https://www.canva.com/design/DAE9kYtOh4I/ewkPV5L1gdrpSoMIfRGwFA/view#4 ( Will add the slides later to the repository )
+Link to Final presentation slides on canva - https://www.canva.com/design/DAE9kYtOh4I/ewkPV5L1gdrpSoMIfRGwFA/view#4 ( Can refer to the slides in this repository too if link dosent work )

 ## The PS and the Solution :